Lead the next generation of audio engineers

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

-We offer all students free membership of ShockSoc (our student electronics society) and EDIT (Equality, Diversity and Inclusion in Technology), and we pay for student membership of the Institute of Engineering and Technology (IET) while you are at York.
+We offer all students free membership of the York Engineering Society (our student engineering society) and student membership of the Institute of Engineering and Technology (IET) while you are at York.

 UK (home) | International and EU |